excellalabs/tcp-angular/src/app/services/interceptor/Instructions.md

 An HTTP interceptor is included in this repository (`src/app/services/interceptor/http-mock-request.interceptor.ts`) that mocks out API requests and enables development without a back-end service running.

  See Angular's documentation for details about the framework's implementation: https://angular.io/api/common/http/HttpInterceptor

 ## How to use
-1. In `app.module`, uncomment the provider for the interceptor:
+1. In `app.module.ts`, uncomment the provider for the interceptor:
 ```
 {
   provide: HTTP_INTERCEPTORS,